jpierre113/FullstackProject/README.md

 My plan for my frontend is to have users signup/login first.
 For signup it requires needs first name, last name, email and password.
 While login will take email and password.
 The next page will be the reservation page where a date will be entered then it will load the available rooms.
 ![Imgur](https://i.imgur.com/HapYyw0.jpg)

+Hurdles I experienced:
+- Build failures in my microservice: I researched for solutions to the errors I got and once I made the changes, the errors changed and still encountered build failures.